Losant/losant-mqtt-python/README.rst

     The state to send as a Dict.

 time_like
-    When the state occured - defaults to now.
+    When the state occured - if None or not set, will default to now.

 Example
 .......